MatthiasKramer/Two-state-air-concentration/README.md

 **Disclaimer**

 We hold no copyright over the data from [Straub and Anderson](https://doi.org/10.1061/JYCEAJ.0000261) (1958).
-All copyright and other rights of the data belong to the respective owners, authors, publishers, or other legal holders of the rights.
+All copyright and other rights of this data belong to the respective owners, authors, publishers, or other legal holders of the rights.
 This data is shared under the understanding of 'fair use' for non-commercial research and educational purposes.
 For other uses, please refer to and respect the original sources' policies and rights.

 **Contact Information**